Cray-HPE/docs-csm/install/prepare_compute_nodes.md

 1. Find the port and the switch the iLO is plugged into using the SHCD.

-1. ssh to the switch and log in with standard admin credentials.
-Refer to `/etc/hosts` for exact hostname.
+1. SSH to the switch and log in with standard `admin` user credentials.
+Refer to `/etc/hosts` for the exact hostname.

-1. Verify the MAC on the port.
+1. Verify the MAC address on the port.

    Example using port number 46.

     ```console
     show mac-address-table | include 1/1/46
     ```

     Example output:

     ```text
     94:40:c9:38:08:c7    4        dynamic                   1/1/46
     ```

-   Make sure the MAC address shown for that port matches the ILOMAC address noted in step 2.3 from the **Information** section of the WebUI.
+   Make sure the MAC address shown for that port matches the `ILOMAC` address noted previously from the **Information** section of the web user interface.

-   > **`NOTE`** If the MAC is not correct, double check the server cabling and SHCD for the correct port then start this section over. **Do not** move on until the ILOMAC address has been found on the switch at the expected port.
+   > **`NOTE`** If the MAC address is not correct, double check the server cabling and SHCD for the correct port then start this section over. **Do not** move on until the ILOMAC address has been found on the switch at the expected port.